Home >

 traveled throughtout the length and breadth of Italy to collect oral testimony, written documents and manuscripts, and to see the paintings which he then described at first hand. --Philip Ward

-- Jean CALVIN (1509-1564)
+- John CALVIN (1509-1564)

 The Online Books Page